 Things to consider

-- Extreme care needs to be taken when using hammers and chisels and safety goggles need to be worn at all times.
+- Take extreme care when using hammers and chisels.
+Safety goggles should be worn at all times.

 - The coastline round Elgol is designated a Site of Special Scientific Interest (SSSI) for its geology.
 It is, therefore, illegal to chip away at bed rock.
 There is no restriction on picking up loose rocks containing fossils.
 For full details of Scottish Natural Heritage’s Code of Practice see here.

 So, if you are thinking about a trip to Skye and you want more than just a “standard” holiday cottage, take a closer look.
 We hope you will be surprised by how much is on offer during a stay at Springbank Cottage.